 What is Sharing and Showing in Childhood?

-Sharing and showing in childhood is how young children connect socially by sharing and showing their toys or other objects with their parents, siblings, teachers, and preschool classmates.
+Sharing and showing in childhood is the ability for young children to connect socially by presenting their toys or other objects to others.
+Toddlers and young children may share objects of interest with their parents, siblings, teachers, and preschool classmates.

 This skill is most important in the preschool years.
-Children are looking to build social connections by observing other people’s reactions to toys and objects.
+Children are in the process of building social connections by observing other people’s reactions to toys and objects.

 Sharing includes bringing toys or objects to another person, giving another the object while making eye contact, and waiting to see if the other person enjoyed what they are sharing.

-Showing is very similar and includes bringing the object to show another person, looking to see if they like it or agree that it is really cool, and then smiling or offering facial expressions to share in the encounter before returning to play.
+Showing includes bringing the object to show another person, looking to see if they like it, and then smiling or offering facial expressions to share in the encounter before returning to play.